aholachek/react-animation-comparison/README.md

-# Comparing the Ease of Use of Various React Animation Libraries
+# Comparing the Ease of Use of Different React Animation Libraries

 Read [the blog post](https://www.freshtilledsoil.com/whats-the-most-developer-friendly-react-animation-library/) where I give a more in-depth discussion of this project.